zbame/ltica/README.md

 # ltica

 Blink the LED from the Docker container on the Raspberry Pi.
+Using node.js.

 ## First